 Working after pension age

-The Australian Government is assisting older Australians to work, if they are able and wish to do so, by allowing them to keep more of their pension when they have income from work.
+The Australian Government is supporting senior Australians to work, if they are able to, and wish to do so, by allowing them to keep more of their pension when they have income from work.

 Seniors may have substantial income from work and still receive a pension (Age Pension, Disability Support Pension, or Carer Payment).
-For those over Age Pension age, the application of the pension income test and the Work Bonus provide an incentive to work.
+For those over Age Pension age, the application of the pension income test and the Work Bonus reward and incentivise work.

 Work Bonus

 Under the Work Bonus, the first $300 of fortnightly income from work is not assessed as income under the pension income test.
-Any unused amount of the fortnightly $300 Work Bonus will accumulate in a Work Bonus income bank, up to a maximum amount of $7,800.
+Any unused amount of the fortnightly $300 Work Bonus accumulates in the Work Bonus income bank up to a maximum amount of $11,800, and new pensioners over Age Pension age commence with a $4,000 Work Bonus income bank starting balance.

 The amount accumulated in the income bank can be used to offset future income from work that would otherwise be assessable under the pension income test.
 The income bank amount is not time limited; if unused it carries forward, even across years.